Emerson D. Hoyt: Legacy

 In 1914 Emerson D. Hoyt donated the lot on 1626 Wauwatosa Avenue for the Wauwatosa Woman's Club Clubhouse with the provision that the structure also be used as a museum to preserve the early history of Wauwatosa.
 The building was listed on the National Register of Historic Places in 1998 and is still being used.

+Hoyt Park and Hoyt Pool are named after Emerson D. Hoyt.